IainMcManus/ReportHarvester/README.md

 Introduction
 ===============

-ReportHarvester is a Python based tool for downloading and analysing sales data from iTunes Connect.
+ReportHarvester is a Python based tool for downloading and analysing sales and ratings data from iTunes Connect.

-Report Harvester will analyse the downloaded sales data and provide the following information per each application:
+Report Harvester will analyse the downloaded sales and ratings data and provide the following information per each application:
  * Number of installs (total and per version)
  * Number of upgrades (total and per version)
  * Number of promo codes used (total and per version)
  * Proceeds earned (total and per version)
  * Number of users running the latest version
  * Percentage of users retained between versions
+ * Average rating of the app and the number of users who have rated it (total and per version)
  * Graph showing geographic distribution of sales for newly downloaded data and for all time
  * Graph showing sales and updates for the last 30 days
  * Graph showing proceeds for the last 30 days